-- The building, by virtue of its existing character, makes a positive contribution to the rural landscape. - The building is substantially intact and is capable of beneficial restoration without substantial rebuilding.
-(Refer to Note 1 on Page 7). - The restored or converted building is of comparable scale and character to the original building, and utilises natural materials which are locally sourced where possible.
+- The building, by virtue of its existing character, has the potential to make a positive contribution to the rural landscape; - The building is substantially intact and is capable of beneficial restoration without substantial rebuilding.
+(Refer to Note 1 on Page 7); - The restored or converted building is of a suitable size and design, and utilises natural materials which are locally sourced where possible.